Amed, Bali: 8 Unique Things To Do in Amed

 Nestled in the heart of Bali, Tree Hill Lemped is a captivating natural retreat that offers a serene and tranquil environment for visitors.
 With breathtaking views of lush greenery and rolling hills, this hidden gem provides a peaceful escape from the hustle and bustle of daily life.
 The well-maintained gardens, filled with vibrant flowers and towering trees, create a soothing ambiance that encourages relaxation and rejuvenation.
 Whether you're seeking a moment of solitude, a romantic getaway, or simply a chance to connect with nature, Tree Hill Lemped offers an idyllic setting.
 With its serene atmosphere and picturesque surroundings, this natural retreat is the perfect destination for those looking to unwind and find inner peace amidst Bali's beauty.

-Probably the best way to explore Amed and its surrounding is by scooter.
+Renting a scooter gives you the freedom to create your own itinerary and discover places most tourists never see.
 A scooter costs around 50,000 – 80,000 IDR a day (not including fuel).
 A scooter will give you access to the entire coastline, town, and hidden spots, just waiting to be explored.

 8. Enjoy the Sunrise and Sunset on the Beach